ZIYU-DEEP/ZIYU-DEEP.github.io/_includes/about/en.md

 Hey, this is Ziyu, a pursuer of machine intelligence.

 I am currently a Ph.D. student in [Computer Science at The University of Chicago](https://computerscience.uchicago.edu/).
 Before this, I completed my Master of Science degree of [Computational Analysis and Public Policy](https://capp.uchicago.edu/) there.
 I had my Bachelor of Economics degree at [The Special Class for the Gifted Young](https://www.wikiwand.com/en/Special_Class_for_the_Gifted_Young).
+Here are my [Google Scholar](https://scholar.google.com/citations?user=S2da4LUAAAAJ&hl=en) and [LinkedIn](https://www.linkedin.com/in/ziyuye/) page.

 <!-- My research and working experience is available on [LinkedIn](https://www.linkedin.com/in/ziyuye/).
 My detailed CV is available upon request. -->